 • and policies, procedures, best practices and innovative approaches.

-“We are very excited to be opening two children’s mental health residential treatment centres for youth,” said Susan MacLeod, Program Manager for the Youth Treatment Centre at Eastern Health.
+“We are very excited to be opening two children’s mental health live-in treatment centres for youth,” said Susan MacLeod, Program Manager for the Youth Treatment Centre at Eastern Health.
 “This is an excellent opportunity to learn from Lutherwood and build a collaborative relationship that will help both our organizations serve the needs of our youth.”

 Lutherwood is a not-for-profit health and social service organization that supports youth with mental health issues, workers looking for employment, people at risk of being homeless and families in need of counselling.
 Its services are accessed by more than 22,500 people annually in Waterloo Region and Wellington County.

 "Lutherwood assisted me greatly.
 I learned how to make a targeted resume and improve my interviewing skills.
 Even if I didn't get a job right away, I knew I would get the skills I needed to eventually get one."